Alphare/simple-rofi-menu/README.rst

 As of now, SRM supports YAML and JSON formats.
 SRM will look for the YAML one first, then the JSON one.
 If you intend on using a YAML configuration file, you will need to have PyYAML_ installed.

-Note: since this script uses :code:`/usr/bin/python3`, you can do so using :code:`pip3 install PyYAML --user` to use your general Python environment, or just change the shebang line to whatever virtualenv you want to use, as long as it's based on Python 3.
+Note: This script uses :code:`#!/usr/bin/env python3`, it will fetch your current Python environment and look for Python 3.
+You can do :code:`pip3 install PyYAML --user` to install PyYAML in your general Python environment.

 Documentation
 =============